CKBDAO/ckb-dao-v2/docs/dao-rules.md

 1. Grant proposal screening must be completed by a designated DAO screener in 7 days or less, with strong recommendation that it occur within 3 days.
 1. Grant proposal feasibility review must be completed by a designated DAO technical reviewer in 7 days or less, with strong recommendation that it occur within 3 days.
 1. Grant proposal project review must be completed by a designated DAO project reviewer in 7 days or less, with strong recommendation that it occur within 3 days.

+### Public Funding Policies

+1. Public funding implies public code.
+Every project that received grant funding must agree to open source the Nervos specific portions of the project.
+This is typically smart contract code, and transaction generation code.
+It does not include the project's complete codeebase.
+1. Projects that receive grant funding in excess of $50,000 USD must agree to provide a reasonable means for the Nervos community to persist the project if the team chooses to abandon it.
+In most cases the most simple way to accomplish this is to transfer the full source code and all relevant data, accounts, and rights, to a community team that can takeover operation of the project.
+If a suitable team cannot be found, the project must be open sourced completely.
+1. Projects that sell virtual assets must agree to provide a reasonable means for the Nervos community to persist said assets if the team chooses to abandon it.
+Failing to do so is considered a breach of contract, gross negligence, and destruction of personal property.
+1. Projects that fail to meet the requirements of the public funding policies must return the full amount of the grant to the DAO treasury within 90 days of the violation.
+Projects that are in violation and fail to repay the grant within the 90 day period are subject to pursuit of legal action.